Main Policy Content

 LIBRARY EMAIL ACCOUNTS:

-The University Libraries use the centralized University Collaboration Suite (UCS) for employee email.
+The University Libraries use Microsoft Outlook for employee email.

 PERSONAL USE OF UNIVERSITY EMAIL: